Claire has been creating handmade jewellery since 2002 and teaching jewellery making through online tutorials and courses since 2010.

-In many jewellery designs the stringing material used is completely hidden and does not feature in the design at all.
-For other techniques such as macramé, the cord or thread used can have a huge impact, not only on how the design looks but on how well it works at all.
+In many jewellery designs, the stringing material used is completely hidden and does not feature in the design at all.
+For other techniques such as macramé, the cord or thread used can have a huge impact, not only on how the design looks but on how well it works.
 Not all types of material will fit a design or you may find that there is a clash between the stringing material and the beads or findings that you wish to use.
 The beads may not fit onto the cord or you may find that a thinner diameter thread will not support larger beads neatly.
 Choosing an appropriate cord for your design can make a big difference to the attractiveness and success of the finished piece of jewellery.

-Waxed Cotton Cord
+1. Waxed Cotton Cord

 Waxed cotton cord is a common choice for creating macramé jewellery.
-This strong cord can be found in a range of colours and typically in 0.5mm – 2mm thicknesses.
+This strong cord can be found in a range of colours and typically in 0.5mm to 2mm thicknesses.
 When first used it can feel stiff but softens as it is worked or worn.
 It can look particularly nice when combined with wooden beads for an earthy natural look but does have a tendency to fray when treaded through many beads.
 This can be avoided by applying a little clear nail varnish or quick drying glue to the ends of the cord.
-Like rattail cord, waxed cotton is often seen used as a simple way to wear pendants or large focal bead.
+Like rattail cord, waxed cotton is often seen used as a simple way to wear pendants or large focal beads.
 It can be knotted around the neck rather than using a clasp if the jewellery is to be worn constantly.
 This is a very strong cord but can be worn by rough bead or finding edges and eventually fray and snap.

 Illusion cord is a soft, flexible cord that is often used to create floating necklace designs.
 Because the cord is virtually invisible beads and other items appear as if they are floating.
 The cord is clear and is similar in appearance to fishing line.
 It can be worn by any rough edges on beads and when aged it can dry out and crack.
 Illusion cord is sometimes known as monofilament.
 It is a fine thread but stiff thread that can be used in stringing without a needle and knots easily.

 This cord is sometimes known as satin cord and has a smooth velvety feel.
 It is available in a wide range of colours and a selection of diameters.
 1mm, 1.5mm and 2mm diameters are the most commonly found but rattail cord can also be found in 0.5mm, 2.5mm and 3mm thicknesses.
 The cord can be heated gently to seal the ends and prevent fraying.
-Rattail can be used in designs were a lot of the cord shows for example to hang pendants.
+Rattail can be used in designs where a lot of the cord shows for example to hang pendants.
 It is a nice choice of cord for macramé and kumihimo jewellery designs due to the range of colours and smooth silky feel.
 Colours can be combined to create a range of patterns and beautiful and creative jewellery can be made even without the addition of any other items.
 Rattail is a very strong cord but does melt if exposed to direct heat.
 The melting cord is also very hot and sticky.

 This is a flexible and stretchy cord that can be bought in a few thicknesses.
-It is ideal for creating continuous design as it can simply be knotted together rather than needing findings.
+It is ideal for creating a continuous design as it can simply be knotted together rather than needing findings.
 The knots can then be hidden and even glued inside the beads.
 Elastic cord is easily cut with scissors and will not fray.
 It is often clear but some coloured varieties can be found.
 This type of cord can be melted and fused together and is a popular choice for children’s jewellery.
 It can also be very useful for people who would struggle to fasten jewellery due to motor difficulties or other disabilities or those who have allergies to metal findings.
 Any rough bead edges can cause this cord to break and so care should be taken, especially when the finished jewellery is intended for children.
 It can also stretch over time.

-Beading threads is a strong nylon coated thread that is most often used in beading and loom projects.
+Beading threads is a strong nylon-coated thread that is most often used in beading and loom projects.
 One popular brand is Nymo.
 It is very fine so can be threaded through beads a number of times easily and can be bought in a variety of colours.
 This beading thread comes on reels similar to sewing cotton or on small reels about the size of a sewing machine bobbin.
 The fine diameter of the thread means that although small these hold a lot of thread.
 It is easily knotted and can be used with beading needles.

 © 2017 Claire